Lehman Brothers – The Chronicle of a Family Business

-If you haven’t seen The Lehman Trilogy, go and see it.
-And, if you are not a theatre type, don’t worry; the Piccadilly Theatre will, outrageously, sell you a nice big glass of wine to gulp in your seat.
+If you haven’t seen The Lehman Trilogy, go and see it - and if you're not a thespian, don’t worry; the Piccadilly Theatre will sell you a nice big glass of wine to gulp in your seat.

-You might plausibly expect this show to be all about 2008, but you’d only be partially right.
-There are no men in braces (or, as the Americans say, suspenders), just three fairly orthodox itinerant Jewish brothers from Rimpar in Bavaria, who took the boat to America.
-The pioneering older brother, Henry, is first to arrive, in Montgomery, Alabama in 1844, at the heart of the cotton belt.
-When he sets up shop, the others follow.
+You'd be wrong if you expect this wonderful play to be about the financial crash of 2008 and our sainted Prime Minister, Gordon Brown, 'saving the world'.
+I am sorry but there are no scenes depicting humiliated merchant bankers exiting buildings with cardboard boxes like latter day Caratacuses.
+Instead, this is the humbling story of three orthodox Jewish brothers from Rimpar in Bavaria, who took the boat to America.
+The pioneering older brother, Henry, arrives there first to the unlikely destination of Montgomery, Alabama in 1844, at the heart of the cotton belt.
+After he sets up shop and sees the lay of the land, the others follow.

 The three financial crashes are, the panic of 1857 (apparently caused by over-expansion of the U.S. economy), a stock market collapse of 1873, and The Wall Street crash of 1929.
-The difference about the one we remember in 2008, that killed off the firm, was that it was partly caused by Lehman.
-But – and this is the point – this takes place 39 years after the last Lehman was in charge.
+The difference about the one we remember in 2008 that killed off the firm, was that it took place 39 years after the last Lehman was in charge.

-I am reminded of one of my business heroes, Arnold Weinstock, the man who built up GEC and led it for thirty-three years between 1963 and 1996.
-By all accounts a nightmare of a man to work with, with his attention to detail and ferocious attention to costs, he was relentlessly castigated for decades by the stock market for not spending his cash mountain which at one time amounted to $5bln.
-For the stock market disdains nothing more than a cash rich company – it wants to see utilization.
-It does not see cash, as most family firms do, as insurance.
+While watching I was reminded of Arnold Weinstock who built up GEC, the UKs leading electronics firm which he led for thirty-three years between 1963 and 1996.
+A difficult man to work with, his attention to cost was ferocious.
+For this he was taunted by the City for not spending a cash mountain he built up which at one time amounted to $5bln.
+For the stock market disdains nothing more than a cash-rich company.
+It does not see cash, as family firms do, as insurance.
 After his son and planned successor Simon died, Weinstock was ousted.
-Five years later the money was spent, the name gone, and the company bust.
+George Simpson of Lucas Industries took over and five years later the money was spent and the company was gone.

-The focus of The Lehman Trilogy is not so much post mortem as prequel.
-It is an examination of what made Lehman great for 125 years and only, by implication, what a crock of dog mess it ultimately became under its new owners.
+The focus of The Lehman Trilogy is prequel rather than post mortem; an examination of what made Lehman great for 125 years and, by implication, what happens when those who run a company no longer have a personal stake in the business.

-Three great actors, led by the recently knighted Simon Russell Beale – if you don’t know him, think Beria in The Death of Stalin (2017) – conjure up the brothers and all who interact with them.
-I had read in reviews that the three took on a multitude of parts.
-But this is not true, they do not play them, they create them out of thin air, like all good story-tellers, with mime and improv, to advance their tale.
-To see Simon Russell Beale move from orthodox Jew to southern belle and on to cotton baron in the course of a few minutes is to be in the presence of your best ever dinner guest.
+Three great actors, led by the recently knighted Simon Russell Beale (if you don’t know him, think Beria in The Death of Stalin (2017)) conjure up the brothers and those who interact with them.
+Like your best ever dinner guest, Russell Beale moves from orthodox Jew to southern belle and back to cotton baron in the course of a few minutes.

-And what a story it is.
-The programme notes rehearse the well-known cliché to describe many Jewish businesses, the unshakeable trust between family members, the circumstances in host countries that drove generations of Jews into professions that aristocrats in other societies deemed below their status – metals and scrap, I am pleased to say, being one of them.
+The programme notes draw attention to the trust required between family members in Jewish businesses and the circumstances that drove generations of Jews into professions that host nations deemed below their status.
+Prime metals and scrap, I am pleased to say, are two of them.
 What is slightly unusual is that the three brothers turn up in the same country.
-I remember Marc Golodetz’s father, a sugar trader, telling me that, of his brothers, one was sent to America, one remained in Russia, while he was sent to England.
-It split the family risk and, if they survived, they had an international business.
-For a while the Golodetzes were ubiquitous in steel, ring dealers on the LME, and intrinsic to the floor of the softs markets – today the name is almost forgotten.
+The Golodetz family in my industry, who I came to know in Surrey but were originally from Russia, split their risk.
+Of the three brothers, one was sent to America, one remained in Russia, while the other was sent to England.
+If they survived, they had an international business.
+When I started in metals in the late 1970s the Golodetzes were ubiquitous in steel, ring dealing members of the LME, and sugar traders on the floor of the softs markets.
+Today the name is almost forgotten.

-The story the play tells inches towards rescuing the Lehman name from its indelible association with the crash.
-Those at the helm from the time of its sale to American Express in 1984, were not Lehmans.
+This play inches towards rescuing the Lehman name from its indelible association with the crash.
+Those at the helm after its sale to American Express in 1984, were not Lehmans.
 They were no more Phillipp Brothers than Phibro, or Lazarus than Lazmet.

 All the affairs of man, business included, have a biblical cycle to them, to which Lehman was as condemned as any.
 There is a financial time to live, and a financial time to die.
-The distinctive fact about Lehman’s success, which appears to require re-learning for a new generation, is how the success of most corporations comes from imagination, hard work, trust and luck – but above all providing a service of some kind; and having a view to the horizon rather than stock market targets and monthly reporting.
+The distinctive fact about Lehman’s success, which appears to require re-learning, is how the success of most corporations comes from imagination, hard work, trust and luck – but above all providing a service of some kind; and having a view to the horizon rather than stock market targets and monthly reporting.

-It was lucky, for example, that, days before the Wall Street crash, Lehman had taken in money that had not yet been deposited into a fund.
+It was lucky, for example, that, days before the Wall Street Crash, Lehman had taken in money that had not yet been deposited into a fund.
 But it was not luck that the owners did not choose either to stick revolvers in their mouths or step off a window-ledge.
-Financial crashes are not a happenstance to a family business, but certainty.
+Financial crashes are not a happenstance to a family business - they are a certainty.
 It is something to be planned for on every sunny day, and after every good trade.
-In a family business, you build up net worth not to spend but to have enough financial fat to survive the inevitable famines and disasters.
-What emerges in this story is how the partners through three generations took decisions that they stood to lose from.
-That is very different to betting the bank with other people’s money on complex financial instruments that have no societal purpose.
-It is a lesson for the whole of our degraded financial system to learn – a City that appears content to manipulate success and award bonuses one year in the full knowledge that, in the event of bad times, they will be sunning themselves on a beach in the Bahamas.
-Family businesses – and they don’t have to be Jewish – simply don’t think like that.
+In a family business, you build up net worth not to spend but to have sufficient financial fat to survive the inevitable famine and disaster.
+What emerges from this story is how the partners through three generations took decisions that 'they' stood to lose from.
+That is very different to betting the bank with 'other people’s money'; and on complex financial instruments that have no societal purpose.
+It would not be a bad lesson for our degraded financial system to learn – a City that routinely awards bonuses in the knowledge that when bad times come round the corner (see Noel Coward) the recipients will be sunning themselves in the Bahamas.
+Family businesses – and they don’t have to be Jewish – don’t think like that.